timescale/docs/tutorials/blockchain-analyze/index.md

 This tutorial uses a sample Bitcoin dataset to show you how to aggregate blockchain transaction data, and construct queries to analyze information from the aggregations.
-The queries you do in this tutorial are used to do things like determine if a cryptocurrency has a high transaction fee, shows any correlation between transaction volumes and fees, or if it's expensive to mine.
+The queries in this tutorial help you determine if a cryptocurrency has a high transaction fee, shows any correlation between transaction volumes and fees, or if it's expensive to mine.